Everything you need to know about choosing cheese this festive season.

 If you choose a vintage port, decant it and let it rest for a few hours so the sediment can settle.
 With dark violet and plum aromas, this can easily stand up to a strong cheese such as a beautifully creamy Cornish blue.
 A tawny port offers spicier and nutty aromas, perfect with a tangy and buttery Cheddar.

 Lastly, don't overlook fortified wines: Madeira or a sweet Oloroso sherry can both work well with cheese.

 READ MORE: Everything you need to know about sherry

 If you are looking for exceptional artisan cheeses and great advice, it's always worth going to a good cheesemonger.
 The cheeses will be in good condition, you'll be able to talk through what you are looking for, and you'll be able to try some of the cheeses before buying them too.

 How you treat your cheese post-purchase has a serious impact on its flavour.
 Once bought, Hero always recommends storing the cheese in a cold room or at the bottom of the fridge wrapped in waxed paper, if possible, as this allows the cheese to breathe.

 The last thing you want to do, however, is to serve your cheese straight from the fridge.
-Bring the cheeses out an hour or two before you plan to serve.
-Let them come to room temperature to allow their characteristics to wake up, their complex flavours to unfold and their aromas to strengthen.
+Bring the cheeses out before serving (20 minutes should be plenty) and let them come to room temperature to allow their characteristics to wake up, their complex flavours to unfold and their aromas to strengthen.